emmacadavra/learn-hiragana/README.md

 ![old katakana-go button](docs/screenshots/katakana-go-old.png)

 However, the first character used here is the Japanese kanji for "go".
 As this site is aimed at beginners-intermediates wanting to practise hiragana and katakana only, it seemed unreasonable to include a kanji character as it is, due to the kanji alphabet being more advanced than the scope of this website.
-In many instances of Japanese media, such as some newspapers, comics, and textbooks for school children, a type of phonetic notation is used to accompany kanji characters called *furigana*.
+As kanji characters can have multiple meanings and pronunciations, to assist with reading kanji the Japanese utilise a method of phonetic notation called *furigana* - "a Japanese reading aid consisting of smaller kana or syllabic characters printed either above or next to kanji (logographic characters) or other characters to indicate their pronunciation" [**(source)**](https://en.wikipedia.org/wiki/Furigana).
 Thankfully, W3C supports the use of furigana through [**ruby markup**](https://www.w3.org/International/articles/ruby/markup.en), and so the furigana for this kanji was added for increased readibility and accessibility for all levels of reading comprehension.

 ![hiragana-go button with furigana](docs/screenshots/hiragana-go-furigana.png)